BWoodfork/scala-tic-tac-toe/README.md

 ###Scala Tic-Tac-Toe
-This is my unbeatable Tic-Tac-Toe game written in Scala.
+This is an unbeatable Tic-Tac-Toe game written in Scala.

 The game provides the option to play human vs human or human vs computer.